-Her background includes pediatric, adult and geriatric pharmaceutical care delivery.
-Her experience includes clinical care of patients in the areas of ambulatory care, internal medicine, adult neurological critical care, adult surgical critical care, adult general critical care, neonatal critical care, general surgery, emergency medicine, women's health, nephrology, psychiatry and surgical pharmacy services.
-Her areas of focus are cardiology and anticoagulation with specific interests in anticoagulation and chronic disease state management as well as acute care clinical pharmacy in the areas of adult internal medicine and critically ill patients with a focus on management of pain, agitation, ICU delirium and anxiety.
+Her background includes adult, geriatric and neonatal pharmaceutical care delivery.
+Her experience includes clinical care of patients in the areas of ambulatory care, internal medicine, adult neurological critical care, adult surgical critical care, adult general critical care, neonatal critical care, general surgery, emergency medicine, women's health, nephrology, psychiatry, oncology, transplant medicine and surgical pharmacy services.
+Her areas of focus are ambulatory care with specific interests in anticoagulation and chronic disease state management as well as acute care clinical pharmacy in the areas of adult internal medicine and critically ill patients with a focus on management of pain, agitation, ICU delirium and anxiety.

-Dr. Varner is the proud mother of a son and a daughter and places high priority on spending time with her family and serving within her church.
-She considers her position as a professor a blessing, because she has the opportunity to make a difference in the lives of students.
+Dr. Varner is the proud mother of an amazing daughter and son and places high priority on her faith, family and serving within her church.
+She considers her position as a professor a blessing, because she has the opportunity to make a difference in the lives of future healthcare providers.

 Dr. Varner’s research experience and practice interests include general medicine with emphasis on pharmacotherapy for cardiovascular diseases, anticoagulation, thromboembolic disorders and related drug-disease state management.
 Research interests also include oncology, quality improvement, regulatory compliance, medication use processes, advancing the practice of pharmacists in the institutional and ambulatory care settings.
 Her interests also include strengthening the educational opportunities of pharmacy students and residents within the institutional setting as they function as part of an interprofesional healthcare team leading to higher quality care for patients and lower healthcare costs.